 - Tips for visiting an archive: Try contacting your local historical society or museum to see if they can provide a short tour of their collections and some time for students to see objects in the collection.
 Be clear with the archivist about what the project is so that they can help choose objects that are most useful for your students.
 Being specific about the students’ projects will help the archivist guide students through the collection.
-For instance, “The National History Day theme is ‘Frontiers in History: People, Places, Ideas’ this year.
+For instance, “The National History Day theme is ‘Turning Points in History’ this year.
 One of my students is interested in this theme as it connects to the history of labor conditions in the early twentieth century.
 Do you have any objects that might help her develop a local context for this project?”

 - Lesson plans: Whether for National History Day or a classroom assignment, Wisconsin 101 can help you develop lesson plans for your classroom.
 We’re here to help.